micromagnetics/magnum.fe/README.md

     cmake ..
     make

 Right now there is no install rule for make.
-There are however symlinks in the `site-packages/magnumfe` directory which point to the compiled swig c lp:cbc.blockude in the `build` directory.
+There are however symlinks in the `site-packages/magnumfe` directory which point to the compiled swig wrapper code in the `build` directory.
 Thus you can use magnum.fe by adding the `site-packages` directory to your `PYTHONPATH`

     export PYTHONPATH=/path/to/magnum.fe/site-packages